jka-kan/hanon-piano-trainer/README.md

 ![Pianoroll screenshot](pianoroll.png)

-('statistics' branch for developing saving and processings user's progress)
+(Note: 'statistics' branch for developing saving and processings user's progress.
+Logging is working, the next step is to clean up and document.
+Also refactoring is needed: several functions should be in classes in order to avoid using global variables.)

 # Hanon — MIDI-Based Finger Independence Trainer